Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - E.g. Human body parts, apples, flowers, or snakes.
 ![Figure 6.6](figure6-6.png)
 - There appears to be a difference between perception for identification and perception for action.
-- Visual agnosia: a deficit in recognizing objects even when the processing for analyzing basic properties such as shape, color, and motion are intact.
+- *Visual agnosia*: a deficit in recognizing objects even when the processing for analyzing basic properties such as shape, color, and motion are intact.
 - E.g. Patient D.F. couldn’t correctly orient a card to enter a slot, but if told to put the card into the slot, she could do it successfully even though she couldn’t identify the slot orientation.
 ![Figure 6.7](figure6-7.png)
 - A similar distinction exists for audio.
 Auditory object recognition probably involves several distinct processing systems as these different systems can go wrong without affecting other systems.